Remedy-Entertainment/USDBook/CONTRIBUTING.md

 Before making a contribution to this repository (and we hope you do), please read over this document first.

 Any changes or new work should be done on the `develop` branch of this repository.
 When creating Pull Requests, please ensure that the base branch is set to "develop".
-The repository owners will take care of promoting any changes to master at their volition.
+The repository owners will take care of promoting any changes to `main`.

 ## Conventions and Style